newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Couples who wish to establish some legal rights over an informal union may be able to do so by registering a domestic partnership or entering into a legal cohabitation agreement.
 New Jersey provides several requirements for registering a domestic partnership, some of which include the following:

-• Couples must be same-sex couples or opposite couples
+• Couples must be same-sex couples or opposite-sex couples.

 Parties who meet all the requirements may obtain an affidavit of domestic partnership form from a local registrar of vital statistics in any municipality in the State of New Jersey.